khofstadter/enhancingaudiodescription.com/_posts/2017-11-16-review-on-our-conference.md

 date:   2017-11-16
 image:  '/images/2017-11-16-review-on-our-conference.jpg'
 image-alt: 'A photo of Mariana addressing an audience with a microphone.'
-tags:   [event, conference, podcast, reflection]
+tags:   [event, conference, podcast, reflection, media]
 ---

 ## First the news!